bmrrossi/rate-limit-python/README.md

 # Rate Limit Implementation

-A rate limiter is important to building a scalable API.
+A rate limiter is an important method to building a scalable API.
 Because it prevents bad users from abusing the API.

 A rate limiter keeps a counter on the number of requests received.
 And reject a request if the threshold exceeds.
 Requests are rate-limited at the user or IP address level.